 If your shoulder hurts enough for you to see a doctor, there’s a chance the medical reason is you have a rotator-cuff injury.
 Researchers estimate that’s the reason for shoulder pain in two-thirds of people experiencing it, which is around 2 million Americans each year.
 While you expect to hear of athletes experiencing shoulder pain, it can strike anyone.
 As we age, tendons wear down, making us more prone to injury, including a tear.
 “This results in pain over the lateral shoulder, particularly with overhead movements and the lifting of arms away from the body,” says Miho Tanaka, MD, director of the Women’s Sports Medicine Program and associate professor of orthopedic surgery at the Johns Hopkins Hospital.
 “These symptoms often develop over time without one specific injury.”
 Anti-inflammatories and physical therapy can ease the pain, though in serious cases, surgery may be necessary.
 “If this pain is associated with true weakness and inability to lift the arm, and especially if there was an acute injury involved,” says Dr. Tanaka, “I would recommend not waiting to see a doctor.”
 Beware of these 13 everyday moves you make that actually hurt your body.

 You may never have heard of a bursa before—it’s a fluid-filled sac that cushions and protects your joints.
 If it gets inflamed, however, you will be painfully aware of your bursa.
-A common cause of shoulder pain, bursitis typically occurs in people over 50 who have diabetes or a weakened immune system; athletes can also be at risk, especially those who do a lot of repetitive overhead reaching, such as basketball players and swimmers.
+A common cause of shoulder pain, bursitis typically occurs in people over 50 who have diabetes; athletes can also be at risk, especially those who do a lot of repetitive overhead reaching, such as basketball players and swimmers.
 “I tell patients it’s like a ziplock bag with some water in it, so it protects you,” Fedich explains.
 “If you triple the amount of water in the bag, it gets swollen and hurts.”
 That pain, he adds, is “typically constant, present even during rest, and usually gets worse with activity.”
 Treatment includes NSAIDs (nonsteroidal anti-inflammatories, such as Aleve), ice, range-of-motion and strength exercises, and ultrasound therapy.

 The technical term for this shoulder affliction is adhesive capsulitis and the name is apt to those who suffer from it, as the shoulder feels utterly frozen in place.
 According to Dr. Tanaka, this inflammation of the lining of the shoulder joint presents in three stages: The freezing stage, which is characterized by pain during movement; the frozen stage, during which the shoulder is unable to move in certain directions; and the thawing stage when your range of motion starts to improve.
 “It is typically not associated with a major injury,” she says, “though some patients report having a minor ‘tweak’ that seems to set off the symptoms.”
 It affects 2 to 5 percent of the population, and it’s more common in women 40 to 60 and in people with diabetes.
 Treatment options include anti-inflammatories, injections, and physical therapy and acupuncture.
 Many make a full recovery after months of physical therapy.
 Surgery may be recommended in some cases, followed by physical therapy.